 Class homework assignments or projects are not valid reason to miss practicum.

-Travel to and from the student’s home to the practicumpracticum site does not count toward practicumpracticum hours, however travelling from practicumpracticum site to related visits/events during the practicumpracticum day maybe counted toward their practicumpracticum hours.
+Travel to and from the student’s home to the practicum site does not count toward practicum hours, however travelling from practicum site to related visits/events during the practicum day maybe counted toward their practicum hours.

 Should a placement be terminated due to unsatisfactory academic/non-academic performance by the student, the accumulated hours at termination will not be carried forward to a new placement.